 Spearing is a general term that includes bow fishing, gigging, spearfishing (underwater), or the use of any other device to capture a fish by piercing its body.
 Spearing does not include snagging or snatch hooking by hook and line.
 Marine species harvested by spearing are subject to the same recreational regulations (e.g., bag limits, size limits, and closed seasons) as those marine species that are harvested by any other type of recreationally-allowed gear.
-The following is a list of species or groups of species which are prohibited from harvest by all forms of spearing in state waters:
+The following is a list of species or groups of species that are prohibited from harvest by all forms of spearing in state waters:

-- All Prohibited Species (listed on p.
-14)
+- All prohibited species (listed on p.
+12)

-- Billfish and Swordfish (all species)
+- Billfish and swordfish (all species)

 - Bonefish

 - Crab (blue, stone)

-- Caribbean Spiny Lobster (Panulirus argus)
+- Caribbean spiny lobster (Panulirus argus)

 - Permit

 - Pompano (Florida and African)

 - Red drum

 - Sharks (all species including dogfish)

 - Snook

 - Spotted seatrout

 - Tarpon

 - Tripletail

 - Weakfish

-- Marine Life Species (listed on p.
-20)
+- Marine life species (listed on p.
+18)

-- Volusia County You may not harvest by spearing in Volusia County inland waters with the exception of flounder and sheepshead, and only by the use of a barbed spear with three or fewer prongs. - Special Local Laws also prohibit harvest by spearing in specific areas (see: MyFWC.com and select: Fishing, Saltwater Regulations, Full Text Rule by Species, and Local Laws).
+- Volusia County You may not harvest by spearing in Volusia County inland waters with the exception of flounder and sheepshead, and only by the use of a barbed spear with three or fewer prongs. - Special Local Laws also prohibit harvest by spearing in specific areas (Visit MyFWC.com/ Fishing and select "Saltwater," "Recreational Regulations," "Full Text Rule by Species" and "Local Laws.")